lucascanna/lucascanna/README.md

 ### 💼 Work

-Currently working as a software engineer at [Kosuke.ai](https://kosuke.ai), a startup that I have co-founded in September 2025.
+Currently working as a CTO at [Kosuke.ai](https://kosuke.ai), a startup that I have co-founded in September 2025.
 We aim to bring the speed of vibecoding into established enterprise projects.

 At 🇨🇭 [Prem](https://premai.io), during the previous 9 months, I built AI-powered solutions to support compliance teams in the banking sector.